Virginia Surety Bond

 Getting Contract Bonds for Public Jobs

-Contract bonds such as bid and performance bonds are necessary to work on public construction projects.
+Contract bonds such as bid bonds and performance bonds are necessary to work on public construction projects.
 However, these are usually required by cities or municipalities as opposed to the state.
 You can learn more about what’s needed to get bonds for public construction projects.

 Getting Virginia Court Bonds